oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

-The MQTT broker and MQTT client software used by Producers and Consumers are beyond the scope of this specification, but are assumed to be conformant with the MQTT v3.1.1 specification [[MQTT-v5.0](#mqtt-v50)].
+The MQTT broker and MQTT client software used by Producers and Consumers are beyond the scope of this specification, but are assumed to be conformant with the MQTT v5.0 specification [[MQTT-v5.0](#mqtt-v50)].
 In the context of OpenC2, and in accordance with the Terminology section (1.2) of [[MQTT-V5.0](#mqtt-v50)]:

 * MQTT Brokers are Servers
 * OpenC2 Producers and Consumer are Clients

+Brokers facilitate the transfer of OpenC2 messages but in their role as Brokers do not act in any OpenC2 role.

 ## 2.2 Default Topic Structure